argoproj-labs/training-material/argo-workflows/inputs-and-outputs/parameters.md

  ✔ input-parameters-mvtcw  main      input-parameters-mvtcw  8s
 ```

-If a workflow has parameters, you can change the parameters using `-p`:
+If a workflow has parameters, you can change the parameters using `-p` using the CLI:

-`argo submit --watch input-parameters-workflow.yaml -p message='Hi Katacoda!'`{{execute}}
+`argo submit --watch input-parameters-workflow.yaml -p message='Welcome to Argo!'`{{execute}}

 You should see: